microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

 #### Binary size reduction options:

 The follow options can be used to reduce the build size.
 Enable all options that your scenario allows.
+  - Reduce build to required operator kernels
+    - Add `--include_ops_by_config <config file produced by step 1>` to the build parameters.
+    - See the documentation on the [Reduced Operator Kernel build](Reduced_Operator_Kernel_build.md) for more information.
+This step can also be done pre-build if needed.

   - Enable minimal build (`--minimal_build`)
     - A minimal build will ONLY support loading and executing ORT format models.